OSGeo/PROJ/CONTRIBUTING.md

 * A title that quickly explains the problem
 * A description of the problem and how it can be reproduced
-* Version of PROJ.4 being used
+* Version of PROJ being used
 * Version numbers of any other relevant software being used, e.g. operating system
 * A description of what already has been done to solve the problem